idleberg/atomizr.rb/README.md

 atomizr -i <file> -o <file> -s text.html -S
 ```

-For all available options, see `./atomizr --help` for details
+For all available options, see `atomizr --help` for details

 ## Filters